-Gilchrist lofted Kumble over his head for four two balls afterwards, but there was more drama to follow in the ball that followed: Gilchrist stepped out, missed the ball completely, but so did Parthiv: the ball rolled from his gloves, hit his pads, and rolled along the ground to hit the stumps.
+Gilchrist lofted Kumble over his head for four 2 balls later, but there was more drama to follow in the ball that followed: Gilchrist stepped out, missed the ball completely, but so did Parthiv: the ball rolled from his gloves, hit his pads, and rolled along the ground to hit the stumps.
 Gilchrist was still short of the crease.

 The wicket gave Indians a hope, but Katich and Gillespie thwarted their spinners the way they had in the first innings.
-In the end they finished on 357 for six with Kumble finishing on four for 138.
+In the end they finished on 357 for 6 with Kumble finishing on 4 for 138.
 He became the second Indian (after Bhagwat Chandrasekhar) to pick up 12 wickets in a Test in Australia.